Email Validation with Abstract Email Validation API

 And you should also get an email as per the parameters added in the WelcomeNotification.php earlier.

 With this step, your Laravel application is now capable of sending emails.
 As an additional exercise, you can modify the code in WelcomeNotification.php to add multiple recipients, such that administrator of the website also receives a notification whenever a new user registers.

 Configuring Email Validation in Laravel Application using the Abstract Email Validation API

 So far so good, but how do you ensure that the email addresses provided by the users during registration are legit?

 The answer lies in performing email validation.
 PHP offers regex features to parse and validate email addresses.
 However, this does not ensure the legitimacy of the email address of the domain.

-A better option is to use the Abstract Email Validation API.
+A better option is to use the Abstract Email Validation API to validate email address in Laravel.
 That is the only thing left to be integrated into this Laravel application.
 For this to work, you have to make a few more additions to the Laravel application code as follows.